PavanRangani/docs/docs/prd/tax/tax.md

 ## System requirement

-- For Trust whose Grantor is True, Tax return is not applicable.
+- For Trust whose Grantor is True and Grantor filing status is `Filed on Grantor's Tax Return`, it means that his tax return is not filed here, his tax return is filed on the grantor's tax return.
-- In old application, If such Trust has any old tax return data exists then only its available (Possible when previously trust was `Non Grantor` but now its `Grantor`).
-But in new application we are not allowing to add tax return in this case also.

 ### Create Tax return

 - Allows to create Tax return by filling `Basic details`
 - Doesn't allow to create Duplicate tax return with same year and same form
 - System prefills data from available latest tax return.
 If last records not available then fields will be blank
-- If payment is applicable for selected form, then only ask for payment related fields : EFTPS, Who Issues Payments, EFTPS Pin, Enrollment Number
+- If payment is applicable for selected form, then only ask for payment related fields : EFTPS, Who Issues Payments, EFTPS Pin, Enrolment Number
 - In 5227, Payment field is applicable in create new Tax Return.
+- For Grantor Trust,
+  - When the user selects `Filed on Grantor’s Tax Return`, there are no other fields shown.
+  - When the user selects `Filed under 1041 Trust Return`, it will show `Preparation` section.
+Payment section in not applicable for these.

 #### Payments

 - Based on the selected form, `Payments` section will be populated.
 For different forms payment dates  are different.
 One payment for each date  and one `Final payment` will be created.
 See [Payment Entity](#payment-entity) for more detail.
 - For `1040`,`1041`,`990PF`,`706`,`1120-S` two extra fields will be there under Payments section: `Applied from prior year` and `Federal Income Tax Withheld`
+  - For `1041`, If trust is Grantor then payment section won't be applicable.
 - `Applied from prior year` is pulled from `Applied to next year` amount of last year tax return.
 If last year tax return is not available allows user to input amount in this field.
-- Allows user to enter amount in `Federal Income Tax Withheld`
+- Allows user to enter amount in `Federal Income Tax Withheld`.
+Decimal is not allowed.
+Default value is set to `$ 0`.
 - For some of the forms `Payment` is not applicable.
 For such forms, `Payments` section won't be populated at all.
 - `Total Payments` = `Applied from prior year` + `Federal Income Tax Withheld` + Amount of all date wise payments + Final payments
+- Form `1040`, user can enter a `Penalties and Interest` for that tax return.
+Decimal is not allowed.
+Default value is set to `$ 0`.
 - Difference between `Total Payments` and `Tax Due` can be either Refunded or can be applied to next year.
 If `Amount refund`  is not entered all difference amount will be applied to next year.
 If `Amount Refund` is entered it will be subtracted from difference amount first and rest of the difference amount will be set to `Applied to Next Year`

 #### General details